dewmguy/ItemLevelCalculator/README.md

 - **QualityMod**: A weight coefficient of an item based on its quality.
 An epic shield will have a lower item level than an uncommon shield with the same stats.
 - **ItemLevel**: Effective level of an item.

+### Calculation Process - If you don't know the item level

 #### StatBudget Formula

 $$